nightfallai/nightfall_circle_orb/README.md

 The Nightfall DLP Orb is powered by the Nightfall Developer Platform.
 Learn more and request access to a free API key **[here](https://nightfall.ai/api/)**.
 Alternatively, you can email **[sales@nightfall.ai](mailto:sales@nightfall.ai)** to provision a free account.

-**2. Set up config file to specify condition set.**
+**2. Set up config file to specify detection rules.**

-- Place a `.nightfalldlp/` directory within the root of your target repository, and inside it a `config.json` file in which you can configure your condition set (see the `Conditions` section below for more information)
+- Place a `.nightfalldlp/` directory within the root of your target repository, and inside it a `config.json` file in which you can configure your detection rules (see the `Detection Rules` section below for more information)
 - See `Additional Configuration` section for more advanced configuration options
-- In the absence of a Nightfall config file, the scan will be performed with a default condition set containing the `API_KEY` and `CRYPTOGRAPHIC_KEY` detectors will be used.
+- In the absence of a Nightfall config file, the scan will be performed with a default detection rule containing the `API_KEY`, `CRYPTOGRAPHIC_KEY`, and `PASSWORD_IN_CODE` detectors.

 **3. Set up a few environment variables.**
 These variables should be made available to the Nightfall DLP orb by adding them to `Environment Variables` under `Project Settings` on the CircleCI console.
 Instructions [here](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project):